-The methodology for this enrollment projection study is based on student residence (live-in), not where a student attends school.
-Ten years of student database records were matched to an address through a process called geocoding.
-This allows us to count the number of students residing within each attendance boundary, by school year and grade.
+The methodology for this enrollment projection study is based on student residence (live-in), not where а student attends school.
+Ten years of database records student were matched to an address through a process called geocoding.
+This allows us to count the number of students within each residina attendance boundary, by school year and grade.